 Museum in Your Classroom!

 If you can’t make it to the Brick Store Museum, bring the Museum to your classroom!
 A Museum educator will arrive with artifacts and histories that supplement your curriculum.
+We also offer virtual lectures on a variety of topics.

 This program is offered for free to RSU 21 classrooms.
 For those classrooms outside RSU 21, a $25 donation is suggested to cover travel time and expenses for the Museum educator.